micahthomas/dot-files/README.md

 # Note:

 This is a fork of martin-svk/dot-files.
 I will be focusing on archlinux.

+## Goals:

-Will be updating the install.sh to work with ArchLinux
+* Convert Install script to work with ArchLinux
+* Add Termite Configuration
+* Add i3wm Configuration
+* Remove Ruby & Gem Requirements
+* Add a Default Font

 # Well documented, terminal centric web developer's dot files